mathworks/jenkins-matlab-plugin/README.md

 To learn how to use the plugin in testing workflows, see [Examples](/examples/).

 ## Contact Us
-If you have any questions or suggestions, please contact MathWorks.
+If you have any questions or suggestions, please contact MathWorks

 continuous-integration@mathworks.com